On this page

 No matter where your company operates, it's likely that one of the major privacy laws in existence covers your email marketing activities.
 What that means for you is that you'll need to comply with relevant legislation.

-You'll need to incorporate the following in your email marketing Privacy Policy, taking the above into account:
+You'll need to incorporate the following in your email marketing Privacy Policy:

 - What personal information you collect (i.e., first names, last names, email addresses)